-The SIL Verification section appears, displaying a list of Protective Instrument Loops in the
+The SIL Verification section appears, displaying a list of Protective Instrument Loops in the Instrumented Function.

-3. In the upper-right corner of the section, select +.
+In the upper-right corner of the section, select +.
 A blank datasheet for the Protective Instrument Loop appears.

-- 4. As needed, enter values in the available fields. - 5.
-In the upper-right corner of the datasheet, select .
+- 4. As needed, enter values in the available fields.